-Explanation of Benefits (EOB): A form sent to members or their guardians which explains the action taken by WVCHIP on the claim submitted by the provider.
-This explanation includes the amount paid, services provided, member cost-sharing responsibility, or reasons for denying payment, etc.
+Explanation of Benefits (EOB): A form sent to members or their guardians which explains the action taken by WVCHIP on a claim submitted by the provider.
+This explanation includes the amount paid, services provided, member cost-sharing responsibility, or reasons for denying payment, etc. If you see services listed that you did not receive, call the WVCHIP Helpline (1-877-982-2447) to report suspected fraud or abuse.